Originate/guide/git.md

 other.
 The tone should be conducive to learning, and direct.

 An important part of making the PR process constructive is to have **everyone review everyone else**, meaning, no one person is above everyone in the context of
 PR's.
 This is important because everyone makes mistakes, nobody's code is ever perfect, and everyone can always become a better developer.
-The context of the pull request is that

 ### Descriptions